 Please note that we charge in Euros (€).
 Prices in other currencies are for indication only and subject to fluctuation.

 Day 1: Dublin to Kilkenny

 After collecting your rental car your first stop is the National Stud and Japanese Gardens where a Horse Museum tracing the history of the horse in Ireland using artifacts, illustrations and text is located.
-In fact the winner of the 2003 Californian ‘Breeders Cup Mile’ race is a National Stud horse, the 3rd in the last 9 years.
+In fact, the winner of the 2003 Californian ‘Breeders Cup Mile’ race is a National Stud horse, the 3rd in the last 9 years.
 The Japanese Gardens are situated in the grounds of the Stud Farm and were created between 1906 and 1910.
-They are planned to symbolise the 'Life of Man' from the cradle to the grave.
+They are planned to symbolize the 'Life of Man' from the cradle to the grave.
 On to Kilkenny - Long renowned as Ireland’s Medieval Capital, the city’s origins date back more than 1,500 years.
 Characterized by beautifully restored old buildings, Kilkenny City is small and compact enough to explore on foot, yet full of fascinating, historical buildings.
-Kilkenny Castle is a 12th century castle remodelled in Victorian times and set in extensive parklands.
-Also in Kilkenny is Saint Canice's Cathedral, the second longest of Ireland's medieval cathedrals.
-Built on the site of an earlier church, the major portion of the work that produced the beautiful Gothic structure was carried out in the middle of the 13th Century.
+Kilkenny Castle is a 12th-century castle remodeled in Victorian times and set in extensive parklands.
+Also in Kilkenny is Saint Canice's Cathedral, the second-longest of Ireland's medieval cathedrals.
+Built on the site of an earlier church, the major portion of the work that produced the beautiful Gothic structure was carried out in the middle of the 13th-century.

 Day 2: While in Kilkenny